FragMAX user information

-- Download the project survey and send to the FragMAX team for further discussion (see Contact below).
+- Request project survey document from FragMAX team (see Contact below).

 - Prepare and submit your application through the MAX IV DUO system.
 Please note that there is currently no specific application route for FragMAX projects in DUO, i.e. you need to apply for beamtime at BioMAX:

 - Select Proposal Type: Normal (or Fast Access)